 We generate our subscription and services revenue by selling subscriptions and other services for our communications solutions, as well as other connected services.
-We have experienced significant revenue and user growth in recent periods, growing our core users from approximately 481,000 as of January 31, 2014 to approximately 800,000 as of January 31, 2016, representing a compound annual growth rate of approximately 29%.
+We have experienced significant revenue and user growth in recent periods, growing our core users from approximately 645,000 as of January 31, 2015 to approximately 933,000 as of January 31, 2017, representing a compound annual growth rate of approximately 20%.
 We define core users as the number of home user accounts, office user extensions and standalone Business Promoter accounts, which means Business Promoter users who do not subscribe to any other services from us.
-We derive our subscription and services revenue primarily from recurring monthly and annual payments related to our services, such as Ooma Office services, Ooma Basic and Premier, international calling plans and other subscriptions.
-Our subscription and services revenue also includes revenue generated from payments for qualified lead generation, pre-paid minutes for international calling and directory assistance, and the display of advertisements through our Talkatone mobile app.
+We derive our subscription and services revenue primarily from recurring monthly and annual payments related to our services, such as Ooma Premier, Ooma Office, international calling plans and other subscriptions.
+Our subscription and services revenue also includes revenue generated from payments for qualified lead generation, prepaid minutes for international calling and directory assistance, and the display of advertisements through our Talkatone mobile app.
 We believe that our recurring subscription and services revenue is reliable and predictable, and provides us with visibility into our near-term results.
-Our subscription and services revenue has increased as a percentage of our total revenue in recent periods, from 66% for fiscal 2014 to 82% for fiscal 2016.
-We expect our subscription and services revenue to continue increasing as a percentage of our total revenue for the foreseeable future as we continue to add new users, retain a high proportion of our existing user base and introduce subscriptions to new connected services.
+Our subscription and services revenue has increased as a percentage of our total revenue in recent periods, from 75% for fiscal 2015 to 87% for fiscal 2017.
+We expect our subscription and services revenue to continue to increase for the foreseeable future as we add new users, retain a high proportion of our existing user base and introduce subscriptions to new connected services.

-We generate our product and other revenue from the sale of our on-premise appliances and our end-point devices, as well as from porting fees to enable customers to transfer their existing phone numbers to the Ooma service.
-Our product and other revenue has decreased as a percentage of our total revenue in recent periods, from 34% for fiscal 2014 to 18% for fiscal 2016.
-We expect our product and other revenue to continue to decrease as a percentage of our total revenue for the foreseeable future.
+We generate our product and other revenue from the sale of our on-premise appliances and our end-point devices, as well as from porting fees to enable customers to transfer their existing phone numbers to the Ooma Office or Telo.
+Our product and other revenue has decreased as a percentage of our total revenue in recent periods, from 25% for fiscal 2015 to 13% for fiscal 2017.
+We expect our product and other revenue to remain relatively flat on a year-over-year basis.